poipiii/CS-Notes/content/Functional/Function.md

 ## Abstract
 ---
 - **A set** of [[Instruction]] that can be triggered to **accomplish a particular task**
+- it allow programmers to compartmentalize computation and its effects within the functions body
+- it enables abstraction by hiding _how_ a task is performed ,only allowing interactions via paramters

 ### Function Signature
 - Refers to the declaration of a function